DylanTerryDoyle/DAMM-Py/README.md

-# DAMM-ZG
+# DAMM-Py
-This repository keeps the code for the Dynamic Agent-based Model of the Macroeconomy for the study of Zero-Growth (DAMM-ZG).
+This repository keeps the code for the Python implementation of the Dynamic Agent-based Model of the Macroeconomy (DAMM-Py).
+The model is used to study the impact of zero-growth on the macroeconomy.